herrstrietzel/svgeomin/README.md

 ## Usage

 Svgeomin can be loaded as IIFE or ESM module.

-For testing you can require it via CDN e.g
+For testing you can require it via CDN e.g.

 ### CDN